solana-labs/solana/docs/src/developing/programming-model/runtime.md

 The transaction-wide compute budget applies the `max_units` cap to the entire transaction rather than to each instruction within the transaction.
-The default transaction-wide `max_units` will be calculated as the product of the number of instructions in the transaction by the default per-instruction units, which is currently 200k.
+The default transaction-wide `max_units` will be calculated as the product of the number of instructions in the transaction (excluding [Compute Budget](#compute-budget) instructions) by the default per-instruction units, which is currently 200k.
 During processing, the sum of the compute units used by each instruction in the transaction must not exceed that value.
 This default value attempts to retain existing behavior to avoid breaking clients.
 Transactions can request a specific number of `max_units` via [Compute Budget](#compute-budget) instructions.
 Clients should request only what they need; requesting the minimum amount of units required to process the transaction will reduce overall transaction cost, which includes prioritization-fee for every 10K compute-units.

 Prioritization_fee is what transaction prioritization based on, it can be set by `ComputeBudgetInstruction::set_prioritization_fee` function.